MandaCorpNetwork/verseledger/services/client/src/CrownsScratch.md

 Add a End Bidding Button

 Specific Breakpoint for the Top bar @ 1400px to column with the digidisplays going to 100% width

+need the bid status state to update in the state.
+Also change to where the contract selection is done through the URLQuery